A Day Trip to Fellsmere, Florida

 If you have room, order a slice of homemade pie or cobbler.
 We were too full to hold anything else, but the desserts sure looked good.
 Marsh Landing also has live bluegrass bands a few nights a week.

-Historic Signs and Sites
+See the Historic Signs and Sites

 Fellsmere was the birthplace for women voting in Florida.
 In 1915, it became the first place women in Florida, and anywhere south of the Mason-Dixon Line, could legally vote.